intel/ai-reference-models/benchmarks/image_recognition/tensorflow_serving/inceptionv3/README.md

 3. Navigate to the `benchmarks` directory in your local clone of the [intelai/models](https://github.com/IntelAI/models) repo from step 1.
-The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a tensorflow serving benchmarking using optimized TensorFlow Serving docker container.
+The `launch_benchmark.py` script in the `benchmarks` directory is used for starting a tensorflow serving run using optimized TensorFlow Serving docker container.
 It has arguments to specify which model, framework, mode, precision, and input graph.

 Substitute in your own `--in-graph` pretrained model file path (from step 2).

-4. Inception V3 can be run for `latency` benchmarking and `throughput` benchmarking.
+4. Inception V3 can be run for measuring batch or online inference performance.
 Use one of the following examples below, depending on your use case.

-* For latency with dummy data (using `--batch-size 1`):
+* For online inference with dummy data (using `--batch-size 1`):

 ```
 python launch_benchmark.py \